-With the current geopolitical state of the world it is far too dangerous to put any vital information online in ICT or 'Al' format - it will just provide temptation for degenerate actors to attack populations.
+With the current geopolitical state of the world it is far too dangerous to put any vital information online in ICT or 'Al' format - it will just provide temptation for degenerate actors to attack populations - it is happening everywhere already.

-While I have never come across another life form, plant or animal, that was evil, there is a huge variety of 'human nature' - some are peaceful, gentle and caring, but some are evil and brutal and cruel, war mongers and mass murderers.
+While I have never come across another life form, plant or animal, that was evil, there is a huge variety of 'human nature' - some of us are peaceful, gentle and caring, but some are evil and brutal and cruel, - war mongers and mass murderers.
 Indeed there seems to be no end to the way humans can cause harm.
 The two greatest forces working against a cohesive society are lust for money and lust for power.